shinyay/codelab-spring-cloud-gcp-mysql-code/README.md

 By the following steps, we will create Cloud SQL - MySQL instance, Database and Table on it.

 #### 1.1.
 Login to Google Cloud
+It authorizes gcloud-cli to access the Cloud Platform with Google user credentials.

 ```shell
 $ gcloud auth login
 ```